edemaine/meteor-solid-hack/README.md

    (`create...`) for interacting with Meteor data, including integration of Meteor's Tracker reactive engine and fetching data from Meteor's Mongo collections.

+   This is probably the most impressive bit of code.
+   It features automatic synchronization of Mongo Collection diffs into a Solid signal storing an array of Solid Stores, with full fine-grained reactivity support.
+   It can also enable fully automatic integration between SolidJS and Meteor Tracker reactivity.

 3. [`solid-meteor-demo`](solid-meteor-demo)
    is a simple demo app illustrating use of `meteor-solid` and `solid-meteor-data`.